junh1024/junh1024-Documents/Music/How to make (good) mashups V2.md

 * It is possible to make surround mashups.
 Most of mine have been upscales (upscale A & I separately, with different settings).
 Surround upscales, particularly with mashups, mostly sound bad depending on how well the instrumental upscales.
 For it to sound good, you will prolly need at least stems for the instrumental.
 For best quality, you probably want to varispeed the tempo stretch, then upscale to surround, then use a surround pitchshifter (e.g, Elastique VST).
 * Layer clips if you're short on ideas for ending.
 * Sectional/clip filtering is good.
+* If you've matched the pitches of A & I, but it still sounds bad & you don't know why, maybe it's a 5ths trap (they're a 5th apart), or it's possible A/I have shifted keys, particularly in the (pre) chorus.

 What next?
 ---